-Sudan activists reject power-sharing, call for strikes
+Sudan activists reject power-sharing with army, call strikes

 Under the slogan of: “No negotiations, no compromise, no power-sharing,” the SPA, which has presence across the country, called for strikes and civil disobedience Sunday and Monday.

-Al-Wathig al-Berier, the secretary general of the Umma party, urged on Friday the international community to pressure the military to de-escalate — as the generals instead continue to dismantle the transitional government and arrest pro-democracy leaders.
+Al-Wathig al-Berier, the secretary general of the Umma party, urged the international community Friday to pressure the military to de-escalate.
+Since the coup, the generals have continued to dismantle the transitional government and arrest pro-democracy leaders.
 The Umma is Sudan’s largest political party and has ministers in the now-deposed government.

-“We truly need to prepare the atmosphere and de-escalate matters so that we can sit at the table,” he told The Associated Press.
+“We truly need to prepare the atmosphere and de-escalate matters so that we can sit at the table,” al-Berier told The Associated Press.
 “But clearly the military faction is continuing with its plan and there are no efforts to show good will.”

-He was referring to Thursday’s arrest of three leaders from the Forces for Freedom and Change, a coalition that was born out of the 2019 protest movement.
-The military detained the four after they met with U.N. officials Thursday in Khartoum.
+He was referring to Thursday’s arrest of leaders from the Forces for Freedom and Change, a coalition that was born out of the 2019 protest movement.
+The military detained the three after they met with U.N. officials Thursday in Khartoum.
 The meeting was part of the mediation efforts, led by the U.N.

-Al-Berier said mediation efforts have yet to be fruitful, blaming the military for that failure.
-He warned of the possibility of upcoming bloodshed, since protest movements — including the SPA and the so-called Resistance Committees — insist on removing the military from any future government.
+Al-Berier said mediation efforts have yet to produce results, blaming the military for that failure.
+He warned of possible bloodshed since the military and the protest movement have become increasingly entrenched in their positions.

-“For the military it will be difficult to exit this situation without blood in the streets, the political forces didn’t do their part to try to convince the streets and the opposition committees and the youth,” he said.

 He urged the international community to increase pressure on the military leaders to reverse the coup.